Opera house: Middle Ages

-The Middle Ages saw the abandonment of ancient theaters, which were transformed into gigantic stone quarries, like many other ancient buildings, both public or private.
+The Middle Ages saw the abandonment of ancient theaters, which were transformed into gigantic stone quarries, like many other ancient buildings, public and private.
 Music still had its place in worship.
 It continued to bring audiences together, but its content was completely renewed.
 The Jeu de Daniel ("Play of Daniel") was a sung play, characteristic of the medieval Renaissance of the 12th century.
 The subject, taken from the biblical Book of Daniel, deals with Israel's captivity in Babylon.
 The play was written and performed by students of the Episcopal School of Beauvais, located in northern France.
 In the 15th century, sung theater of a religious nature found a special place in the mystery plays performed on cathedral squares.
 As before, they dealt with sacred subjects, but they were not about worship per se.
 Secular musical theater also existed, but had a more popular and intimate aspect (see, for example, Adam de la Halle's Jeu de Robin et Marion ("Play of Robin and Marion"), in the 13th century).